KunMihai1/Piano-app/README.md

 - Play notes in real time — the piano keys respond instantly.
 - Record your performance — capture what you play without noticeable lag.
 - Load MIDI files — pick which tracks you want to play along with.
-- Track Modifications — time stamps, velocities, notes without affecting the original state of the track.
+- Track Modifications — modify time stamps, velocities, notes without affecting the original state of the track.
 - Visual keyboard — see which keys are active as you play.
 - Built with future arranger features in mind (more coming soon).